oracle-livelabs/converged/obaas/provision/provision.md

 In this lab, you will:

-* Provision an instance of Oracle Backend for Spring Boot, with Parse Platform included
+* Provision an instance of Oracle Backend for Spring Boot and Microservices, with Parse Platform included

 ### Prerequisites